 - Approach your own portfolio as if it were a client project; this means understanding your target audience and how you'd like them to experience your work.

 4. Focus on user experience.
 You want prospective employers or clients to have an easy and enjoyable experience when reviewing your work.
 Put your portfolio to the test by checking image load times and making sure your portfolio functions properly and is easy to view on every version of every browser on every platform.
-Also, be sure that:
+Be sure that:

-- The navigation is intuitive.
+- The navigation is intuitive (as discussed earlier).

-- It is mobile-responsive.
+- It is responsive for mobile devices.

 - You feature high-quality photographs of any printed work.